 Origins of Globalization - Students will develop an understanding of imperialism and will analyze the factors that contributed to European domination of much of the world.
 Students will also examine how nationalism and the desire for change affected countries and regions around the world in the early 20th century, looking at case studies of individual nationalist movements.
 Students will continue to build their historical skill set including identifying patterns in history by drawing comparisons across different time periods, regions, and cultures.
 Prerequisites: Exploration and Revolution

-Since a large part of understanding who we are and what we aspire to be requires an awareness of what has come before us, this course will provide the material to help Madeira studentsidentify their place in the narrative of United States history.
+Since a large part of understanding who we are and what we aspire to be requires an awareness of what has come before us, this course will provide the material to help Madeira students identify their place in the narrative of United States history.
 Students will continue to develop the skills established during their history coursework from 9th and 10th grade, including critical analysis of primary and secondary sources; oral expression in the form of classroom discussion, debates, and role playing in historical simulations; analysis and expression in essays and short answer questions; and in-depth historical research techniques.
-General course prerequisite: Modern World History or AP World History.
+The first module will provide students with a working knowledge of how the U.S. government functions and what role Capitol Hill plays.
+One module will provide Juniors with the skills necessary to thrive in a congressional office, including oral and written skills, awareness of current events, and the research skills necessary for completing the Co-curriculum Capstone Project.
+General course prerequisite: Modern World History or AP World History

-Slavery, Civil War, and Freedom - Students will look at the development of the American Slave System and its impact on American society.
+Civil Rights for All - Students will look at the development of the American Slave System and its impact on American society.
 Students also will examine the causes of the Civil War and its impact.
-Finally, students will evaluate the freedoms gained by African Americans at the end of the war.
-This course generally covers a period of 1800 - 1877.
-Prerequisites: American Revolution and the New Nation
+Finally, students will evaluate the efforts of women and other disadvantaged groups seeking equality in the United States.
+The capstone project will focus on a current women's rights question of the student's choice.
+Prerequisites: American Revolution and the Constitution

 AP U.S. History affords able and highly motivated students the chance to blend their skills with a special interest and focus in history.
 By concentrating on the events, people, places, and issues of the past, the course familiarizes students with the ways in which the United States has changed over time and how those events have shaped our current circumstances.
 Students will expand on the skills established during Modern World History or AP World History at an accelerated rate and with an eye toward the national AP exam in May.
 The course will focus on developing research and writing techniques; critical analysis of primary source documents; and discussion and debate.
 The skills and strategies necessary for performing well on the A.P. exam will be developed and practiced extensively throughout the course.
-Prerequisites: Modern World History or AP Modern World History.
+Students are required to sit the AP U.S. History exam in May.
+Prerequisites: Modern World History with a grade of B- or higher or AP Modern World History

 1-3 block course; Open to grade 12